andrewmcguinn/Europe_Agri_msc-da-sept-24-sem-1-ca2/README.md

 Hyperparameter Optimisation

-GridSearchCV was employed to identify optimal hyperparameters for each model.
+GridSearchCV was employed to identify optimal hyperparameters for each model

-Cross-validation was used to ensure robust and reliable model performance.
+Cross-validation was used to ensure robust and reliable model performance

 📈 Model Evaluation